uijl/uijl.github.com_blog/content/goals.md

 meta: "false"
 ---

-Since I am trained as a (hydraulic) engineering I learned to code by myself.
+Since I am trained as a (hydraulic) engineer I learned to code by myself.
 To prioritize my time I need a clear list of (prioritized) goals.
 The goal of publishing this list is similar as this website: Forcing myself to showcase my results and goals.
 If you have any questions or recommendations, please contact me on [twitter](https://www.twitter.com/jorisdenuijl).

-This will be a "living" document and I'll update is as I came across something else or finished one of the listed goals.
+This will be a "living" document and I'll update this as I came across something else or finished one of the listed goals.

 ### 1. Python